specialagentcoop/VilniusCodingSchool_FinalProject/README.md

 # Vilnius-Tokyo-Vilnius ScyScanner May 2024 Flights Analysis

 ## Details
-### Created by: Ugnė Petravičiūtė ir Laura Budrytė
+### Created by: Ugnė Petravičiūtė and Laura Budrytė

-This is the final project for Vilnius Coding School DATA ANALYTICS AND FUNDAMENTALS OF PYTHON PROGRAMMING course.
+This code was written for the final project of Vilnius Coding School, Data Analytics and Fundamentals of Python Programming course.

 ### Project Goal

 The goal of the project is to analyze data for the Vilnius-Tokyo-Vilnius flight route in May 2024, with a focus on identifying factors that influence flight prices.
+We selected four date ranges for the week-long trip analysis: May 03-10, May 10-17, May 17-24, and May 24-31, a total of 2,582 flights.

-We used Python programming language and CSV files.
+We primaraly used Python programming language to complete the project, alongside Postgres and CSV for data storage.

 ### Applied Knowledge

-Used libraries: BeautifulSoup, Selenium, Pandas, Matplotlib, seaborn, scikit-learn.
+Used libraries: BeautifulSoup, Selenium, Pandas, Matplotlib, Seaborn, scikit-learn, psycopg2.

 ### Scraping